Orthognathic surgery, receding chins and mandibular retrognathia: what does it all mean?

 Mentoplasty or chin augmentation

-Mentoplasty improves chin projection and lower lip aesthetics by modifying the chin bone.
+Mentoplasty improves chin projection and lower lip aesthetics by modifying the chin bone and facial features.

 Chin augmentation is used in cases with good occlusion but with a recessed chin.
 Chin augmentation is usually complementary to orthognathic surgery to achieve greater facial balance.